 Our faculty are experienced in both education and industry – professionals who have excelled in their field – and who use this to your advantage.
 They will provide you with case studies, a context for your study, even stories about their time on the job – anything and everything that will give you a more complete understanding of the industry you wish to enter.

-Our faculty are superb teachers who are able to nurture new talent by developing strong relationships with their students, and proficient in real-world applications.
+Our faculty are superb teachers who are able to nurture new talent by developing strong relationships with their students and are proficient in real-world applications.

 They are more than teachers: they also have extensive first-hand experience in business and maintain strong ties to Canada’s leading companies in order to provide you with real-time insight.